SidneyElsayed/midoandtolo-overhaul/_posts/2021-07-29-origin-story.md

 ## The **First Date** Request

-Minutes after meeting, Mido asked me on a proper date set for the next evening.
-I accepted, but from that first minute, we talked until the bar closed, sat in the sand, munched a mango and watched the sunrise over the Red Sea.
+"Hi, I'm Ahmed, but my friends call me Mido.
+Can I take you on a date tomorrow night?"
+That was our introduction.
+I giddily accepted, but from that first minute, we talked until the bar closed, sat in the sand, munched a mango and watched the sunrise over the Red Sea.

 And it's been Mido and Tolo ever since.